fmi/java-course/05-generics/lab/README.md

      * Calculates the total utility costs for a given billable building.
      *
      * @param billable The billable building for which total utility costs are calculated.
-     * @return The total cost of all utilities for the billable building, rounded up to two decimal places.
+     * @return The total cost of all utilities for the billable building.
      * @throws IllegalArgumentException if the billable is null.
      */
     <T extends Billable> double getTotalUtilityCosts(T billable);